uli28/ng-dev/Labs/L2-Routing/readme.md

         ```
     - Add [RouterLink](https://angular.io/api/router/RouterLink) directives to `navbar.component.html` to enable navigation.
 Apply a style for the active link - use [this reference](https://github.com/arambazamba/ng-dev/blob/main/Demos/04-Routing/Routing/src/app/shared/navbar/navbar.component.ts)

+    - Test the routing

 - Refactor `app/food` to be a lazy loaded module in `app-routing.module.ts`

     - Add a [feature module](https://angular.io/guide/feature-modules) using the [Angular CLI](https://angular.io/cli/generate#module-command) and
     use the Code Splitting Pattern